How to Use Social Media to Close More Deals without Being a Pushy Salesperson

 The second touch comes from when they like or comment on your post.

-The third touch comes from you @taggging them in your response comment.
+The third touch comes from you @tagging them in your response comment.

-The fifth is when almost all SM sites automatically send an email when you mention them, retweet them or whatever.
+The fifth is when almost all SM sites automatically send an email when you mention them, retweet them or engage in some way.

 The sixth and seventh are when you keep the conversation going by keeping the comments engaging.

 Remember this: Statements end in a period.
-To really engage your sentences should end in question marks.
-There’s the six and seven touches that you need accomplish to immediately gain influence and familiarity with your audience. this compels them to buy from you, without you having to jam features and verbally vomit why they should be buying from you.
-Let them come to you and say “this is why I’m with you, it’s because of your expertise.”
+To really engage, your sentences should end in question marks.
+The six and seven touches immediately cause influence and familiarity with your audience.
+This compels them to buy from you, without you having to jam features and verbally vomit why they should be buying from you.
+Let them come to you and say, “This is why I’m with you; it’s because of your expertise.”

 The Sales Conversation

-One more thing you must know though.
-There’s a big difference between just a conversation, and a SALES conversation.
-A conversation is someone that you’re just talking to about your business, and has no inclination of buying your stuff, and is not even remotely interested in your services.
+But there’s one more thing you must know.
+There’s a big difference between a conversation and a SALES conversation.
+A conversation happens when you’re talking to someone about your business, who has no inclination of buying your stuff and is not even remotely interested in your services.
 A sales conversation is knowing you have someone on the line that has the ability to buy your product.
-A sales conversation is with someone who can significantly and immediately benefit from what you have.
-So now with that being clear…
+A sales conversation happens with someone who can significantly and immediately benefit from what you have.
+Now, with that being clear…

 Ask More Questions

-So we are having a sales conversation, then what?
-Turn that conversation over completely to them.
-You ask short questions, they give long answers.
+If we are having a sales conversation, then what?
+Turn that conversation completely over to them.
+You ask short questions; they give long answers.
 If their answers are short, ask more/better questions.
 This requires a great deal of patience.
-In the end, they will have told you what they are good at and if you are good, they will have told you what they are bad at.
+In the end, they will have told you what they are good at, and if you are good, they will have told you what they are bad at.
 It’s at that very moment you offer the solution you know will fix the problem.
-If they show resistance your response is simply “but you did say that you [insert what they said here]” it is at that point they usually say “you’re right, thank you, let’s do this” Three simple steps you can use to convert social media friends into great customers that you know and like working with.
-Try it. it is not easy, but it is simple.
-If you will simply have a little patience and wait for them to tell it, you can SELL IT!
+If they show resistance, your response is simply “But you did say that you [insert what they said here].”
+It is at that point they usually say, “You’re right, thank you.
+Let’s do this.”
+These are the three simple steps you can use to convert social media friends into great customers that you know and like working with.
+Try it.
+It is not easy, but it is simple.
+If you will just have a little patience and wait for them to tell it, you can SELL IT!